 Use up any coffee on hand within a few weeks—the sooner the better.
 Which means coffee isn’t something you’ll want to stock up on.

-My ideal bottom line: Buy small quantities of beans that have been recently roasted, and store them in an airtight, opaque container in a cool, dark, dry place (a pantry basket or kitchen cupboard away from heat sources).
+My ideal bottom line: Buy small quantities of beans that have been recently roasted (and ground, if you like), and store them in an airtight, opaque container in a cool, dark, dry place (a pantry basket or kitchen cupboard away from heat sources).

 I’m off for a refill!